 Canadian Soprano Emily Dorn is thrilling audiences with her “warm, rich middle, a shimmering, flexible top, excellent control… and her exquisitely beautiful delivery.”
-Since joining the Dresden Semperoper in 2013 she has performed Violetta in La Traviata, Susanna in Le Nozze di Figaro, Adele in Die Fledermaus, Gretel in Hänsel und Gretel, Fiordiligi in Cosi fan tutte, and Micaela in Carmen opposite Marcello Giordani.
-Most recently she joined Opera de Lausanne for the role of Mimi in La Boheme and debuted L’opera de Montreal as Donna Anna in Mozart’s Don Giovanni, made her Savonlinna Opera Festival debut as Micaela and returned there as Susanna in a new production of Le Nozze di Figaro.
-Recently she also returned to Dresden Staatsoper as Musetta, Pamina, Micaela, Susanna in Le Nozze di Figaro, Adele in Die Fledermaus and Regina in Mathis der Mahler, and performed concerts with the Jerusalem Symphony and the Israel Philharmonic Orchestra.
-This past season she performed Micaela in Carmen for her Seattle Opera debut, Mozart’s Mass in C Minor with Orchestra Nazionale della RAI in Turin, and Marguerite in Faust and Martha in Flotow’s opera of the same name with Landestheater Detmold.
-This past fall she opened the season at Vancouver Opera as Violetta in Traviata , returned to RAI National Symphony in Torino for Beethoven’s Mass in C, joined Teatro Massimo for a Beethoven 9th, and performed Beethoven’s Mass in C with the BBC Symphony.
-She also returned to Opera Detmold for Gretel, Donna Elvira, and Der Wildschutz.
-Next season she performs her first Tatyana in Eugene Onegin, Lisa in Das Land des Lächelns.
+Since joining the Dresden Semperoper she has performed Violetta in La Traviata, Susanna in Le Nozze di Figaro, Adele in Die Fledermaus, Gretel in Hänsel und Gretel, Fiordiligi in Cosi fan tutte, and Micaela in Carmen opposite Marcello Giordani.
+Most recently she joined Opera de Lausanne for the role of Mimi in La Boheme and debuted L’opera de Montreal as Donna Anna in Mozart’s Don Giovanni.
+The soprano made her Savonlinna Opera Festival debut as Micaela and returned there as Susanna in a new production of Le Nozze di Figaro.
+Recently, she returned to Dresden Staatsoper as Musetta, Pamina, Micaela, Susanna in Le Nozze di Figaro, Adele in Die Fledermaus and Regina in Mathis der Mahler, and performed concerts with the Jerusalem Symphony and the Israel Philharmonic Orchestra.
+She recently performed Micaela in Carmen for her Seattle Opera debut, Mozart’s Mass in C Minor with Orchestra Nazionale della RAI in Turin, and Marguerite in Faust and Martha in Flotow’s opera of the same name with Landestheater Detmold.
+In 2019 she opened the season at Vancouver Opera as Violetta in Traviata , returned to RAI National Symphony in Torino for Beethoven’s Mass in C, joined Teatro Massimo for a Beethoven 9th, and performed Beethoven’s Mass in C with the BBC Symphony.
+Ms. Dorn also returned to Opera Detmold for Gretel, Donna Elvira, and Der Wildschutz.
+This past season she performed Lisa in Das Land des Lächelns.
 Next season in Detmold Emily performs the Countess in Figaro, Hanna Glawari in Die Lustige Witwe, The Governeness in Turn of the Screw, and Isabella/Mama in Detlef Hausinger’s new piece Die Zeitreisemachine.